barncastle/CASC-Bruteforcer/README.md

 Depending on your hardware you may get better jenkins performance using a different combination of kernels.
 To test this use "benchmark" and a number of wildcard characters between 1 and 9 e.g.
 >cascbruteforcer benchmark 5

+## Wordlist
+A very simple wordlist tester.
+The wordlist is generated from splitting all [known filenames](https://github.com/bloerwald/wow-listfile) by common delimiters.
+Note: The `template` argument can also be a .txt file containing multiple wildcard strings.

+For a list of common filename structures [see here](https://wowdev.wiki/Filename_Structures).

+#### Arguments
+1. Template (string) -  a file path to a list of templates or a single template using a `%` as the wildcard character
+2. Parallel (boolean) - (optional) uses parallelism - will be CPU intensive

+#### Examples
+To find `world/maps/gilneas/gilneas.tex`:
+>cascbruteforcer "wordlist" "world/maps/gilneas/%.tex"